c-neto/carlosneto.dev/blog/2026/2026-07-15-vim-kubernetes-exams.md

 A minimal configuration and a handful of well-practiced commands are enough to edit Kubernetes YAML manifests quickly and confidently under exam conditions.

 Focus on building muscle memory with the commands presented in this guide.
 The less time you spend fighting the editor, the more time you'll have to solve the Kubernetes problems that actually determine your exam score.

+If you'd like to learn more about Vim, check the complete Vim cheat sheet at <https://vim.rtorr.com/>.